bootique/bootique/UPGRADE.md

 list all upstream modules your application depends on when assembling Bootique.

 * [bootique #344](https://github.com/bootique/bootique/issues/344): `BQModuleProvider` API was deprecated.
-It is still supported until Bootique 4.0, but it much easier to load the modules directly.
-Modules now can be auto-loaded like providers were (from `META-INF/services/io.bootique.BQModule` declaration), and can provide their own metadata (via a new `BQModule.crate()` method that can be optionally implemented).
-E.g. consider the following
+It is still supported until Bootique 4.0, but it much easier to load your modules directly: Modules now can be auto-loaded (like providers were, but from `META-INF/services/io.bootique.BQModule` declarations), and can define their own metadata (via a new `BQModule.crate()` method that can be optionally implemented).
+E.g. consider the following provider:
-provider:
 ```java
 public class MyModuleProvider implements BQModuleProvider {